-Also in the same area is seaweed growth.
+Also in the same area is seaweed farming.
 Massive forests of kelp are being grown off the coast of Australia and other countries in an attempt to remove carbon from the ocean's waters and the atmosphere and to address ocean acidification.
-Some seaweed is being used for products and food on land - it is needed as on land food production has been impacted by the warming that has already occurred - but the majority is cut, towed to a position over a deep sea trench, weighted down and made to sink to the bottom of the ocean where it will stay for centuries.
+Some seaweed is harvested and used as a crop fertliser or for human and animal food or food additive on land - it is needed as on land food production has been impacted by the warming that has already occurred.
+However the majority is cut, towed to a position over a deep sea trench, weighted down and made to sink to the bottom of the ocean where it will stay for centuries.
 This form of "carbon farming" has become a growth industry for the whole World but in particular the inhabitants of ocean islands.

 While all these "hardware" changes are significant, equally significant changes happened in the second "prong" "software" changes - changes to society and lifestyle.

 In the early 21st century it was recognised that as well as climate change there were other significant issues confronting the World.
 The first of these was related to climate change - it was resource depletion.
 In a finite World uncontrolled consumption of material resources and their disposal after use could not continue indefinitely - the World would run out.
 The other issue was the development of artificial intelligence (AI) and robotics and the resultant job loss.
 Both these issues had to be addressed along with climate change.